Skip to main content

 Here's how to do this:

-1. Tag all subscribers on your list using a bulk action with e.g., an "Existing Subscriber" Tag
+1. Tag all subscribers on your list using a bulk action with a Tag named, e.g., "Existing Subscribers"

 2. Integrate Shopify with Kit using the steps above

 Create a Segment of subscribers who have the "Shopify-No Marketing" Tag but don't have the "Existing Subscriber" Tag, as follows.
-If the "Shopify-No Marketing" Tag doesn't exist in your account yet, then create it manually, spelling it as "Shopify-No Marketing."
+If the "Shopify-No Marketing" Tag doesn't exist in your account yet, create it manually first, spelling it as "Shopify-No Marketing."

-This way, the Segment will include only the subscribers who did not opt in to your emails when placing Shopify orders and who were not already a subscriber before you integrated Kit with Shopify.
+This way, the Segment will include only the subscribers who didn't opt in to your emails when placing Shopify orders and weren't already subscribers before you integrated Kit with Shopify.

-You can then exclude this Segment of subscribers from receiving your future emails.
+You can then exclude this Segment of subscribers from receiving future emails.

 See your Shopify purchase data in Kit